 Christianity arrived between the 3rd and 5th Centuries, and was the first big shock to Gaelic culture.
 St. Patrick, son of a Roman Official, kidnapped by pirates, escaped slavery in Antrim to preach Christianity to the Irish.
 He subsequently became the patron saint of Ireland.
 He was based in, and built his first church in Armagh, which became the religious capital of Ireland, and houses many of the secrets of early Christianity.
-As Rome declined in the Dark Ages, Ireland’s religion excelled, and it shone like a beacon for Christians known as the ‘land of saints and scholars’.
+As Rome declined in the Dark Ages, Ireland’s religion excelled, and it shone like a beacon for Christians.
+It became known as the ‘land of saints and scholars’.
 Kings and scholars from Britain and Europe travelled here to study in the many monasteries and schools, whilst Irish missionaries boosted Christianity throughout Europe.
-During this period the remarkably intricate Book of Kells was created and is preserved in Trinity College, Dublin.
+During this period the remarkably intricate (and Latin) Book of Kells was created and is preserved in Trinity College, Dublin.
 Evidence of the rich tapestry of monasteries exist, preserved and in ruins, throughout Ireland.

 The Vikings Plunder-Ireland